SwissFederalArchives/lindas-admin-ch/content/template-parts/events/en.md

-## Linked Data Events
+## Events related to Linked Data

-In these sections we provide information about Linked Data events organised for the Swiss authorities.
+In these sections, we notify you of events related to Linked Data organised by the Swiss administrative authorities.